ying-teaching/python-book/docs/ch13_nn/notes/nn.md

 - A `Layer` has a number of `Neuron`s, each `Neuron` is fully connected to all inputs.
 - Each `Neuron` evaluates its inputs independently.
-- It has a number of
+- It has a number of output is the number of neurons because each neuron has one output.

 How many parameters do we have?